Participant Support Costs vs Human Subject Payments

 The Custodian must submit a research participant disbursement log containing the Employee ID, Employee Name, and amount paid to UNT System Tax by emailing at BSC-GA@Untsystem.edu after each event or disbursement date to serve as supporting payment documentation.

-Payments to non-university employees
+Payments to Non-University Employees

-- Amount paid
+- Amount of gift card

 The above requirements for Custodians to maintain and submit payment information also apply to the research participants payments administered through third party service providers.
 Custodians must submit the payment information as instructed above.